Porges/ways-to-play/src/games/fan-tan/index.md

 ---

 <p class="lead">
 <span class="aka">Fan-Tan</span> is a Cantonese gambling game that became very popular amongst the Chinese diaspora in the 19th century.
-It is now almost extinct, but was once played in many countries in Southeast Asia and the Pacific.
+It is now rare, but was once played in many countries in Southeast Asia and the Pacific.
 </p>

 The English name for this game is derived from the Cantonese <span lang="yue" class="aka">番攤</span> {%pronounce lang="yue-Latn" class="aka" word="faan¹ taan¹" pronouncer="potatokash" file="pronunciation_yue_番攤.mp3" %} (‘repeatedly dividing’); in Hokkien it is known as simply <span lang="nan" class="aka">攤</span> {%pronounce lang="nan-Latn" word="thoaⁿ" class="aka" file="pronunciation_nan_攤.mp3" pronouncer="690518207" %},[@GamblingGamesOfMalaya 118] to divide into equal parts.[@Douglas1899 p.
 563b]